EeeBeeDee/systemshock_rehearsals/README.md

 * #### First time user goals

     * As a first time user, I want to be easily navigate the website
-    * As a first time user, I want my viewing experience to be smooth on any device I my use.
+    * As a first time user, I want my viewing experience to be smooth on any device I use.
-    * As a first time user, I want the websites aim and goals to be easily understood and readily available .
+    * As a first time user, I want the website's aim and goals to be easily understood and readily available .

 * #### Returning user goals